Choose a Logic Gate Simulator gate

 Drop gates to chain them.
 Each gate receives the previous output plus a selected second input when needed.

-Drop AND, OR, NOT, NAND, NOR, or XOR here to build a simple circuit.
+Drop AND, OR, NOT, NAND, NOR, XOR, or XNOR here to build a simple circuit.

 | A | B | OUT |